 eBay has a dedicated customer service Twitter account: @AskeBay.
 Follow them so they’ll have the option to direct message you, and then Tweet your question with @AskeBay inside.
 You should receive a response quickly.

 Reaching eBay on Facebook is just as easy.
 Just visit the eBay Facebook page and send them a message.
-You should receive a response within a few hours.
+You should receive a response within one day.

 Thanks for reading!
 If you found this article helpful, please help us back by sharing it with the buttons below. :-) And if you’re looking to provide great support to your own customers on eBay, you might also enjoy our articles on getting awesome feedback or understanding eBay’s return policy.